TW: Mental Health, Depression

 Some days I feel like a burden.
 I know having hypothyroidism, Hashimoto’s, adrenal issues (the list goes on) is not my fault, but I do at times feel like I put people out because of it.
 I feel as if I cause them trouble.
 At times, I feel as if me just existing puts a huge weight on the world.

 It can be anything.

-It can be me making my other half run late for work because I woke up exhausted and stiff and am struggling to get ready.
+It can be me making my partner run late for work because I woke up exhausted and stiff and am struggling to get ready.

-It can be when I am out with friends, looking for somewhere we can eat but making it difficult because I can’t eat gluten, so this restricts our choices of restaurants considerably.
+It can be when I am out with friends, looking for somewhere we can eat but making it difficult because I can’t eat gluten, so this restricts our choices of restaurants.

 It can be me awkwardly explaining that I’d rather not stay overnight at a friend’s or family member’s house because I desperately need a good sleep in my own bed with the ability to wake up and get up whenever my body is ready, without feeling the need to be up at an ‘acceptable’ time.